 The Classification Rules section of the module provides the ability to input one or more rules that will define the form.
 Below are the options:

-- Match – Users can choose a positive or negative match for the rule, and combine them to build a series of rules that will define the form.
-For instance, users may have a form that has “Form OFS 2” on the top, but there are two versions, with different locations for the required data.
+- Match – Administrators can choose a positive or negative match for the rule, and combine them to build a series of rules that will define the form.
+For instance, administrators may have a form that has “Form OFS 2” on the top, but there are two versions, with different locations for the required data.
 One form has “Version 2” on the bottom, one does not.
-Users can use a negative rule to make sure the form without Version 2 is properly identified.
+Administrators can use a negative rule to make sure the form without Version 2 is properly identified.

-- Rule Type – Currently there are two types of rules, OCR Text and Barcode.
+- Rule Type – Currently there are three types of rules: OCR Text, Barcode, and Index Field.

-- Search Region - This allows the user to select where on the page the OCR text is searched for.
+- Search Region - This option only applies to the OCR rule type.
+This allows the user to select where on the page the OCR text is searched for.